 London Eye Tickets

-Choose between a standard entry ticket or take the chance to save time and skip-the-line with a Fast Track ticket!
-Or perhaps combine your experience with an array of other top London attractions such as Madame Tussaud London, the SEA LIFE London Aquarium or a relaxing cruise along the Thames for a different view of London's top sights.
-Ditch dry land and hop aboard The lastminute.com London Eye River Cruise, which takes you on a tour of the city’s most popular riverside landmarks from the perspective of our famous river.
-The expert guides on board know exactly how to keep visitors entertained whilst bringing the city to life.
+The lastminute.com London Eye's location next to the River Thames lends itself perfectly to combine your lastminute.com London Eye ticket with a sightseeing cruise along London's famous river.
+Ditch dry land and hop aboard The lastminute.com London Eye River Cruise, which takes you on a tour past the city’s most popular riverside landmarks.
+The expert guides on board know exactly how to keep visitors entertained whilst bringing the city's history and culture to life.
 From fun facts about the Millennium bridge and Harry Potter to the history of the Houses of Parliament and many more landmarks.
 The commentary gives guests facts and laughs to create a unique experience.

 When was the London Eye built?